Germ Theory from Antiquity to the Antebellum Period

 This was the pattern that would persist through the next few decades.
 Compelling evidence from throughout Europe was piling up, but they were not yet gathered into a comprehensive and well tested theory.
 Perhaps more importantly, the implications were enormous and terrifying.
 Doctors would have to reconcile the fact that by their ignorance they were spreading contagions and were themselves the cause of countless patients’ deaths.
 It would require a complete restructuring of medical practice, a huge public awareness campaign, and political will and action if it were all true.
 It is understandable that doctors and the public at large were wary, but every year that passed without change saw countless more unnecessary deaths.

 This is the first part in a two part post on germ theory in the Civil War era.
-Stay tuned for part two…
+Click here to read part two.

 Want to learn more?
 Follow us on Facebook and Twitter to discover more stories from Civil War medicine!